dyninst/dyninst/docs/dyninstAPI/public/BPatch_loopTreeNode.h.rst

   **A tree interface to a collection of basic blocks a CFG**

-  The structure of the tree follows the nesting relationship of the loops in a function’s flow graph.
+  The structure of the tree follows the nesting relationship of the loops in a function's flow graph.
 Each ``BPatch_­loopTreeNode`` contains a pointer to a loop (represented by ``BPatch_basicBlockLoop``), and a set of sub-loops (represented by other ``BPatch_loopTreeNode`` objects).
 The root ``BPatch_­loopTreeNode`` instance has a null loop member since a function may contain multiple outer loops.
-The outer loops are contained in the root instance’s vector of children.
+The outer loops are contained in the root instance's vector of children.

   .. cpp:var:: BPatch_basicBlockLoop *loop